-Harvard ID cards provide access to on-campus facilities and resources, such as:
+Harvard ID cards provide access to many on-campus facilities and resources, such as:

 - Harvard libraries and museums